Cipcommunity

 Core Elements of Leadership Training

-5. Change Management: Preparing managers to lead teams through organizational transformation smoothly.
+Change management prepares managers to lead teams through organizational transformation smoothly.
+Performance management focuses on goal setting, delivering feedback, and evaluating employee performance.

 Delivery Methods for Training